donsheehy/datastructures/prose/14_bsts.md

 ### The `floor` function

 The `floor` function is just a slightly fancier version of `get`.
 It also does a binary search, but it has different behavior when the key is not found, depending on whether the last search was to the left or to the right.
-Starting from any node, if we search to the right and the result is `None`, then we return the the node itself.
+Starting from any node, if we search to the right and the result is `None`, then we return the node itself.
 If we search to the left and the result is `None`, we also return `None`.

 ```python {cmd id="_orderedmapping.bstmapping_04" continue="_orderedmapping.bstmapping_03"}